ngine-io/chaotic/README.md

 Depending on the Cloud API used, it may kill allocations (Hashicorp Nomad), reboot or stop/start virtual machines in your Cloud environment.

 With no arguments given, Chaotic runs as a "one shot" meant to be executed as cron job.
-Passing `--periodic` runs it as daemon with configurable mintute intervals `--interval 5` (1 is the default).
+Passing `--periodic` runs it as daemon with configurable interval `--interval 5` in minutes (1 is the default).

-Note: The config is re-read on every interval, no need to restart the service after a config change.
+NOTE: The config is re-read on every interval, no need to restart the service after changing the config.

 ## Clouds